 But while the local Japanese community was evolving and seeking cohesion, Japanese culture and pop culture hit New York like a thunderstorm.
 Led by Japanese cuisine and anime, New York became a city obsessed with, and in many ways, defined by Japanese culture.

-A flux of new restaurants began opening in the late aughts, beginning Japanese food’s trendy moment in the city.
+An influx of new restaurants began opening in the late aughts, beginning Japanese food’s trendy moment in the city.
 Previously, New Yorkers loved sushi, but a 5-year span that jump-started with ramen chain Ippudo’s arrival saw izakayas, kaiseki restaurants, sake, shochu, ramen, tonkatsu, omurice and more begin to take hold as popular spots.

 “Sushi used to mean California rolls, salmon and tempura, but people discovered there were things like ikura, uni and unagi,” says Yamamoto.
 “Ramen wasn’t just some noodles in soup anymore.
 People cared about what kind of broth was used and the thickness of the noodle.”
-There are a ridiculous 668 Japanese restaurants in Brooklyn alone, a number that grows with each passing year.

 Somehow, the impact of anime and manga on the city matches even that of Japanese cuisine.
 “Just today, walking a few blocks from my apartment, I saw New Yorkers in Attack on Titan, Gudetama and Kingdom Hearts T-Shirts and another with One Piece charms on their backpack,” says Peter Tatara, founder of the anime convention Anime NYC and Director of Film at Japan Society.